-A government committee whose official job is to manage cover-ups.
+The Muggle-Worthy Excuse Committee is a government entity whose official job is to manage cover-ups.

 Level two, Department of Magical Law Enforcement...

-According to Newt Scamander (FB), this is the largest of the seven departments of the Ministry (give or take the Department of Mysteries).
+According to Newt Scamander (FB), Magical Law Enforcement is the largest of the seven departments of the Ministry (give or take the Department of Mysteries).

 ...including the Improper Use of Magic Office...